 Dr Perron highly recommends extensively researching the procedure prior to making the decision to undergo surgery.

-During you initial consultation; Dr Perron will also discuss your specific circumstances and expectations, and help decide what is best for you.
+During your initial consultation, Dr Perron will also discuss your specific circumstances and expectations and help decide what is best for you.

 The goal of breast augmentation is to enhance the size and shape of the breasts.
-Prior to your surgery, Dr Perron will help you make some decisions about the type of implant you would prefer, including the shape, texture, size and projection.
+Prior to your surgery, Dr Perron will help you make a decision regarding the type of implant you would prefer.
+Decisions on the shape, texture, size and projection of the implants will also need to be made.
 You will also need to decide on the type of incision you would prefer and whether you would like to place the implant over or under the muscles of the chest – Dr Perron will take you through the pros and cons of all your options.

 A breast augmentation operation takes approximately 60-90 minutes, and is performed under a general anaesthetic.

 Breast implants can be placed using one of three types of incisions: